PEACHS481/SRUS-SP-GAMES/knowledge-and-reflection.md

 > ASCII hash negatives is that there is little uniformity as inputs can often give the same output.
 As a result, the collision resistance is low.
 ASCII is also quite weak for sensitivty as the change in a small input can result in a small change of the output. this can be concerning for the security the hashmap stores.

 > Pearson hashes benefits are the uniformity of inputs, efficiency as its faster than other hash methods, sensitivity as any small changes can create a drastically different output and has a little bit of collision resistance, which is good for smaller hashmaps.
 > Pearson hashes negatives are that it is not cryptographically secure, which for security reasons is not recommended.
-The effectiveness is based upon thie size of the lookup table. there are also collision risks.
+The effectiveness is based upon this size of the lookup table. there are also collision risks.
 > [1]

 > Python's hash benefits are that it is very efficient and has good uniformity, also the sensitivity is better than the ASCII hash function